 9. Be Patient

-Be patient with your dog and understand the discomfort involved in what they’re doing.
-Not only is having a wet coat no fun, but also walking around in the soggy grass probably doesn’t feel good on their feet, either.
+Be patient if you’re training your dog to pee when it’s raining.
+Understand the discomfort involved in what they’re doing.
+Not only is having a wet coat no fun, but walking around in the soggy grass probably doesn’t feel good on their feet, either.

-Training your dog to pee in the rain won’t be an overnight endeavor, so give them time and remember to stay patient.
-The more calm and loving you are throughout the process, the faster they’ll catch on.
+Training your dog to pee when it’s raining won’t be an overnight endeavor, so give them time and remember to stay patient.
+The more calm you are throughout the process, the faster your dog will catch on.